-In combination with the results for atomically-thin superconductors, we have demonstrated that rectification and NHE in the fluctuation regime are promising probes of helical superconductivity regardless of sample dimensions.
-The results strongly suggest that the enhanced NCT under moderate and high magnetic fields is observable in realistic thin-film samples with a non-negligible thickness, which would lie between the two-dimensional and three-dimensional limits studied in this work.
-In particular, NHE would serve as a better probe because the linear Hall resistance is absent owing to the $y$-mirror symmetry.
-Furthermore, the vortex motion below the mean-field transition temperature might be suppressed by the force-free configuration, to allow easier access to the intrinsic contribution.
-Material-based study for the candidate helical superconductors~\cite{Naritsuka2017-or,Naritsuka2021-ym,Sekihara2013-dm,Schumann2020-mw} is left as an intriguing future issue, as well as the fully-microscopic treatment of NCT including the quantum-mechanical corrections beyond the GL approach.
+\textit{Discussion.} --- We have demonstrated that rectification and the NHE in the fluctuation regime are promising probes of helical superconductivity regardless of sample dimensions.
+The results strongly suggest that the enhanced NCT in moderate and high magnetic fields is observable in realistic thin-film samples with a non-negligible thickness, which would lie between the two-dimensional and three-dimensional limits studied in this work.
+In particular, the NHE would serve as a better probe because the linear Hall resistance is absent owing to the $y$-mirror symmetry.
+A materials-based study for the candidate helical superconductors~\cite{Naritsuka2017-or,Naritsuka2021-ym,Sekihara2013-dm,Schumann2020-mw} is left as an intriguing future issue, as well as the fully microscopic treatment of NCT including the quantum-mechanical corrections beyond the GL approach.

 As a complementary {question}, it is also interesting to consider the effect of helical-superconductivity crossover on NCT caused by {vortices and anti-vortices}.
 This occurs below the mean-field transition temperature, and nonreciprocal renormalization of the superfluid density plays an essential role~\cite{Hoshino2018-sa}.
 Since the anharmonicity parameter $\mathcal{A}^{ijk}$ causes such a renormalization, an enhanced NCT is also expected by this mechanism and would smoothly connect with that of paraconductivity above the mean-field transition temperature.
 Thus, the enhanced NCT in the crossover regime, both below and above the mean-field transition temperature, will work as the promising probe of helical superconductivity.
 Quantitative studies are left as a future issue.